Tithebarn Gateway & St John’s Shopping Centre, Preston

 Significant economic investments into the wider borough

-• The delivery of approximately 500 new apartments will generate around £13.5 million in additional tax revenues, including over £1 million in additional Council tax income .
+• The scheme is expected to generate around £13.5 million in new tax revenues, including over £1 million in additional Council tax.

 Get in touch